gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ## Terminology

-This section defines the terms used throughout this accessioning documentation.
+This section defines the terms used throughout this accessioning and curating documentation.
 Italics within a definition refer to another term in this section

 Accession
 :   In museum parlance, an accession is typically defined as one or more items acquired at the same